Automation Trigger

 State trigger

 The values you see in your overview will often not be the same as the actual state of the entity.
 For instance, the overview may show Connected when the underlying entity is actually on.
-You should check the state of the entity by looking in the States menu under Developer tools.
+You should check the state of the entity by checking the states in the developer tool, under Developer Tools > States.

 automation: